athomasq/athomasq.github.io/categories/work/work.md

 Recent seminar venues include asset managers Winton, OTPP, CPPIB, UBS and Franklin Templeton; conferences include Strata, AI Trading, Princeton Quant, and Montgomery; and tech events include Toronto City Hall, TechTO, and the Toronto Stock Exchange.
 You can see a full list of talks [here](/talks).

-If you're interested in having me speak at your organization or event, [email me](mailto:athos1@gmail.com)
+To inquire about my speaking at your organization or event, [email me](mailto:athos1@gmail.com).

 ----